kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     action 115 end
 ```

-While this script will rename the uplinks connected to a Router or Switch it is limited in terms of the following:
+While this script will rename the uplinks connected to a Router or Switch, it is limited in terms of the following:
-1. Timing, as its not scheduled, and you cannot clear the CDP table from the template
+1. Timing, as it's not scheduled, and you cannot clear the CDP table from the template
 2. Naming Access Points or other devices is also not taken into consideration

 ### ***Modify Code***
-So lets modify the EEM script to first solve the naming aspect with regard to connected devices
+So let's modify the EEM script first to solve the naming aspect concerning connected devices.

 ```
    event manager applet update-port